-- The person accompanying you must sit in the front passenger seat and be fit to drive – so that means you can’t give an older friend a lift home from the pub after they've had a few drinks! - You are not allowed to drive on the motorway on a provisional licence. - You must display ‘L’ plates on the front and back of your vehicle (or ‘D’ plate in Wales).
+- The person accompanying you must sit in the front passenger seat and be fit to drive – so that means you can’t give an older friend a lift home from the pub after they've had a few drinks! - They must also be qualified to drive the type of vehicle you want to learn in - so if it's manual car, they must have a manual car licence. - You are not allowed to drive on the motorway on a provisional licence. - You must display ‘L’ plates on the front and back of your vehicle (or ‘D’ plate in Wales).

 If you have a provisional licence to ride a motorbike you are also not allowed to carry passengers.
 This rule does not apply to car drivers, provided the front seat passenger is over 21 and fit to drive.

 These restrictions are lifted as soon as you pass your driving test, even if you have not yet received your full licence.

 When it comes to applying for your provisional licence you can either do so

 online or by post by completing a D1 application form which you can get from a Post Office or by ordering one, here.

 When applying, as well as meeting the minimum age requirement, you will also need to provide the following: